kuksarnlav/search_engine/README.md

 - CMake
 - CLion IDE
 ## Project Properies & Structure
-Program is used to search the files by users' requests.
+Program is used to show the files that are more appropriate to users' requests.

 The project structure is Object Oriented, so it consists of three header files with classes of the same name:
 - ***ConverterJSON.h*** for manipulating with .json files via the aforementioned library